wilson-labs/cola/README.md

 This work is supported by XXX.

 ## Licence
-CoLA is Apache License 2.0 licensed.
+CoLA is Apache 2.0 licensed.

 ## Support and contact
 Please raise an issue if you find a bug or inadequate performance when using CoLA.